 Dr. Brenda Dervin’s Sensemaking Methodology

-Dervin’s decades of research into sensemaking centers around the description of human agency, emotion, communication, and behavior in situations that involve seeking information to close gaps that impede their cognitive movement towards solving a problem.
-Dervin’s model of humans as information seekers, sensemakers, and sensegivers, aligns well with the proposition that teaching and learning online is fundamentally a communications challenge.
+Dervin’s decades of research into sensemaking centers around the description of human agency, emotion, communication, and behavior in situations that involve humans seeking information to close gaps that impede their cognitive movement towards solving a problem.
+Dervin’s model of humans as information seekers, sensemakers, and sensegivers, aligns well with the proposition that teaching and learning online, as a semantically thin environment, is fundamentally a communications challenge.

-Readers are directed to review the most digestible summary of the history of sensemaking in Naresh Kumar Agarwal’s “Making sense of sense-making: tracing the history and development of Dervin’s Sense-Making Methodology” (2012).
-Dervin’s collected works in “Sense-Making Methodology reader: Selected writings of Brenda Dervin” (2003) describes the foundation narrative of sensemaking as a metatheory and methodology.
+Readers are directed to review the most digestible historical summary of sensemaking in Naresh Kumar Agarwal’s “Making sense of sense-making: tracing the history and development of Dervin’s Sense-Making Methodology” (2012).
+Dervin’s collected works in “Sense-Making Methodology reader: Selected writings of Brenda Dervin” (2003) describe the first principles of sensemaking as a metatheory and methodology.

 Below are key takeaways adapted from Dervin’s work that are valuable in understanding the perspective of learners involved in fully online asynchronous learning: